 More and more, we are seeing hotels reach for new technology to enhance their guest experience and provide a streamlined service within their property.
 There is a huge variety of options to fit every type of hotel and hotelier, but here are a few we suggest:

 This all-in-one virtual concierge web app offers your guests the opportunity to check-in, check-out and direct message, all with the touch of the button.
 It saves time and reduces queues.
 Whether it be ordering room service through the direct messaging service or adding a companion to their check-in, it is easy to use for both guests and hoteliers alike.

 Reviews play a crucial role in the success of your business and the rates you can charge.
 The better your reviews, the more you can charge and vice versa.
 Managing incoming reviews, however, can be a mammoth task for a lot of hoteliers.
-Available through the Apaleo store, Travel Appeal works on enhancing your brand and building your online reputation.
+Travel Appeal works on enhancing your brand and building your online reputation.
 By analysing data points such as reviews, social media and your website, Travel Appeal then provides you with suggested actions that can immediately improve your online reputation.

 Extend online visibility and reach a global audience beyond ordinary OTAs.
 META Search Connections helps you place your direct booking rate alongside those found on other channels and encourage more bookers to visit your website.
 This means being on sites like Google Hotels and Trivago in your own name, rather than just through the OTAs at higher commissions.

 While investing in ways to increase your visibility and encourage more bookings is one way of maximising revenue, working with existing guests is another.
 The upselling tool offered by UpsellGuru allows your guests to bid on room upgrades before their arrival.
 Not only is this a fun and engaging activity for your guests, but it is also a great way to minimise free upgrades, free up more easily sold rooms and increase your revenue.